alfinwilliam/Salve/README.md

 to increase accuracy.
 * For more information regarding training model , refer this [blog](http://complx.me/2016-12-31-practical-seq2seq/).

-This project was created as a Mini project for Semester 5 MCA at College of Engineering Trivandrum.
+This project was created as a Mini project under the guidance of Prof. Jose T Joseph for Semester 5 MCA at College of Engineering Trivandrum.

 # Contributors